AlessandroMinervini/COVID-19-forecasting/README.md

 ## Note
 - I fixed the polynomial degree, depending on the tasks mentioned above.
 - Added daily intensive care patients to the task (from 30-03).
-- Updated numeber of days to forecast.
+- Updated number of days to forecast.

 ## Results
 Every day I will update the table with the number of cases actually verified and the model predictions for the next day.